 If you’re looking for an Instant Pot, we recommend this Instant Pot Duo Nova in 6 or 8 quarts.

-One of my favorite things about this chicken soup recipe is that you don’t need to worry about browning the chicken first before cooking it in the pressure cooker.
+One of my favorite things about this low-carb tortilla soup recipe is that you don’t need to worry about browning the chicken first before cooking it in the pressure cooker.
 Some Instant Pot meat recipes call for browning the meat before cooking it, but for this recipe it’s not necessary.

 I’ve found that most of the chicken recipes I’ve made in the pressure cooker the chicken doesn’t really need to be browned first.
 We have tried several recipes with both browning the chicken first and not browning it first, and for this type of recipe, it didn’t make a difference.